hyperledger-tooling/start-here-hyperledger/releases/hyperledger/besu.md

 ### Upcoming Breaking Changes
 - Receipt compaction will be enabled by default in a future version of Besu.
 After this change it will not be possible to downgrade to the previous Besu version.
 - PKI-backed QBFT will be removed in a future version of Besu.
 Other forms of QBFT will remain unchanged.
-- --Xbonsai-limit-trie-logs-enabled is deprecated, use --bonsai-limit-trie-logs-enabled instead
+- --Xbonsai-limit-trie-logs-enabled (and --Xbonsai-trie-log-pruning-enabled) is deprecated, use --bonsai-limit-trie-logs-enabled instead
 - --Xbonsai-trie-logs-pruning-window-size is deprecated, use --bonsai-trie-logs-pruning-window-size instead
 - Receipt compaction will be enabled by default in a future version of Besu.
 After this change it will not be possible to downgrade to the previous Besu version.